Movie Review: Wes Anderson's ‘Phoenician Scheme’ is as Wes Anderson as a Wes Anderson film can be

 Recovering at his estate, with some truly fabulous, tiled bathroom floors, Korda summons Liesl from the convent where he sent her at age 5.
 He wants her to be his sole heir — and avenger, should his plentiful enemies get him.

 His plans are contained in a series of shoeboxes.
 But Liesl isn't very interested in the Korda Land and Sea Phoenician Infrastructure Scheme.
 What she wants to know is who killed her mother.
-She also mentions they haven’t seen each other in six years.
+She also mentions she and her father haven’t seen each other in six years.
 And she wonders why none of his nine sons, young boys he keeps in a dormitory, will be heirs.
 But Korda wants her.

 They agree to a trial period.
 We do get the creeping feeling Liesl will never make it back to the convent — maybe it’s the red lipstick, or the affinity she’s developing for jewels?
 But we digress.